 The start of a span¶

-Generally, FusionReactor creates a span when an action is started, such as when a particular method is called for example.
+Generally, FusionReactor creates a span when an action is started, such as when a particular method is called.

 When a span is created, the parent is either extracted from a received request's trace parent header, chosen by a specified trace context or the currently active transaction on the thread.
 If no such parent is found, the span becomes a root span.

 It is then decided whether the span shall be sampled or not.
-If the span has a parent, the span is uses the parent's sample state.
-Otherwise, it's decided via probability.
+If the span has a parent, the span uses the parent's sample state or it's decided via probability.

-The span is given a default name (the transaction's flavour) and a span kind.
+The span is given a default name (the transaction's flavor) and a span kind.

-A trace parent header is also injected if the span is of the necessary flavour type (HttpClient, OkHttp,...), so that trace information can be propagated to other instances/services.
+A trace parent header is also injected if the span is of the necessary flavor type (HttpClient, OkHttp etc), so that trace information can be propagated to other instances/services.

 If an error is thrown during the span, an event will be recorded on the span.
-This will include the exception type, message and stacktrace.
+This includes the exception type, message and stacktrace.

 |An example of a span with a trace, displaying a captured error and a limited example of attributes.|

 When a span ends it is passed through ITT processing.
 This will decide whether the span was an interesting transaction or not.
-In the case that the span is an ITT but isn't sampled, the span will become sampled and set to be exported.
+In the case that the span is an ITT but isn't sampled, the span is sampled and set to be exported.